 Families are most welcome at Babylonstoren.
-There's plenty around the property to keep them occupied.
+There are gazillions of fun things to do around the property from feeding the animals to cycling around the farm, hide and seek and collecting eggs.
 Several families were staying during our half-term visit in February.
 Babies stay for free.

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

 A baby cot can be added to all rooms.
 There are no rollaway beds so families with older children should stay in a 2-bedroom cottage.
 Larger family parties and gatherings should either choose the Manor House or the Fynbos Family House, both of which have 5 bedrooms.

 There's no kids menu but the set 3-course dinner served in Babel is half-price for children.
 On Wednesday and Friday evenings gourmet pizzas are served in the Bakery.
-Our daughter loved the homeade cupcakes and popsicles served in The Green House (open daily from 10:00 to 16:00).
-The guest cottages (but not the suites) have their own kitchen if you prefer to self-cater or whip up a snack for little ones
+Our daughter loved the home-made cupcakes and popsicles served in The Green House (open daily from 10:00 to 16:00).
+In summer the ice-cream van sells fresh fruit lollies.
+The guest cottages (but not the suites) have their own kitchen if you prefer to self-cater or rustle up a snack for little ones